Investigating Memorization in Video Diffusion Models: Defining and measuring video memorization

 where \(\mathbf{f}^g_i\) and \(\mathbf{f}^t_j\) are the optical flow vectors for the \(i\)-th flow of generated video (from the \(i\)-th to \(i+1\)-th frame) and the \(j\)-th flow of training video (from the \(j\)-th to \(j+1\)-th frame).
 The summation and norm are computed over the x and y components of the optical flow vectors (the first dimension of size 2 in the flow tensor with shape \([2, H, W]\)), resulting in an output of shape \([H, W]\), where \(H\) and \(W\) represent the height and width of the frame.
 Finally, the cosine similarity \( S_{i, j} \) is averaged across all pixels to obtain the final similarity score \( \bar{S}_{i, j} \).

-\item \textbf{Max consecutive flow similarity}: For a given \textbf{k}, we compute the cosine similarity for \textbf{k} consecutive frames and define \textbf{OFS-k} as the maximum average similarity score across all \textbf{k} consecutive frame windows.
+\textbf{Max consecutive flow similarity}: For a given \textbf{k}, we compute the cosine similarity for \textbf{k} consecutive frames and define \textbf{OFS-k} as the maximum average similarity score across all \textbf{k} consecutive frame windows.
 The rationale for considering consecutive frames is that memorized motion often spans continuous sequences of frames, and measuring the maximum over these sequences helps capture such behavior without being overly sensitive to isolated frame similarities.
 Formally, \textbf{OFS-k} is defined as:

-\item \textbf{Tuning the hyperparameter \(k\)}: The hyperparameter \(k\) controls the length of consecutive frames considered.
-If \(k\) is too small, the metric may become too strict, potentially resulting in a high false positive rate by categorizing natural, non-memorized motions as memorized.
-Conversely, setting \(k\) too large could overlook cases where only a portion of the video is memorized, leading to false negatives.
-Thus, \(k\) is a tunable parameter that can be adjusted to balance the trade-off between false positives and false negatives. \end{enumerate}
+\textbf{Hyperparameter \(k\)}: The hyperparameter \(k\) controls the length of consecutive frames considered.
+If \(k\) is too small, the metric may become too strict, potentially resulting in a high false positive (FP) rate by categorizing natural, non-memorized motions as memorized.
+Conversely, setting \(k\) too large could overlook cases where only a portion of the video is memorized, leading to false negatives (FN).
+Thus, \(k\) is a tunable parameter that can be adjusted to balance the trade-off between FP and FN.